A Trusted Friend in a Complicated World

 Regard reading as a treat, not a chore

-As an editor for Oh Reader magazine (a magazine dedicated entirely to the art of reading!), Gemma Peckham says she reads all day for work, so reading for pleasure can be challenging (“Netflix is always calling!”).
-But by remembering her love for reading, as well as the benefits of reading, she takes active steps to prioritize it above other pursuits.
+As an editor for Oh Reader magazine (a magazine dedicated entirely to the art of reading!), Gemma Peckham reads all day for work, so reading for pleasure can be challenging.
+After all, she says, “Netflix is always calling!”
+To remedy that, Peckham began adding reading time to her schedule.

 Friends at a Book Club discussing a book together and laughing